am-eskandari/comp2216-user-guide-project/docs/formatting-tables.md

-# Task 1: Create and Format a Table
+# Create and Format a Table

 ## Overview

-In this section, you will learn how to [create and format a table](https://support.microsoft.com/en-us/office/create-and-format-tables-e81aa349-b006-4f8a-9806-5af9df0ac664) in Microsoft Excel.
-Excel tables provide an easy way to organize, manage, and analyze data.
+In this section, you will learn how to **[create and format a table in Microsoft Excel](https://support.microsoft.com/en-us/office/create-and-format-tables-e81aa349-b006-4f8a-9806-5af9df0ac664)**.
+Excel tables make it simple to organize, manage, and analyze data.
 Formatting a table in Excel offers several advantages:

 - Simplified Data Organization
 - Easy Data Filtering